Meiko Scientific: Elan-Elite Interconnect

 The processors in a CS-2 were connected by a Meiko-designed multi-stage packet-switched fat tree network implemented in custom silicon.

 This project, codenamed Elan-Elite, was started in 1990, as a speculative project to compete with the T9000 Transputer from Inmos, which Meiko intended to use as an interconnect technology.
 The T9000 began to suffer massive delays, such that the internal project became the only viable interconnect choice for the CS-2.

 This interconnect comprised two devices, code-named Elan (adapter) and Elite (switch).
 Each processing element included an Elan chip, a communications co-processor based on the SPARC architecture, accessed via a Sun MBus cache coherent interface and providing two 50 MB/s bi-directional links.
 The Elite chip was an 8-way link crossbar switch, used to form the packet-switched network.
 The switch had limited adaption based on load and priority.

-Both ASICs were fabbed in complementary metal–oxide–semiconductor (CMOS) gate arrays by GEC Plessey in their Roborough, Plymouth semi-conductor fab in 1993.
+Both ASICs were fabbed in complementary metal–oxide–semiconductor (CMOS) gate arrays by GEC Plessey in its Roborough, Plymouth semi-conductor fab in 1993.

 After the Meiko technology was acquired by Quadrics, the Elan/Elite interconnect technology was developed into QsNet.

 Meiko SPARC FPU

 Meiko had hired Fred (Mark) Homewood and Moray McLaren both of whom had been instrumental in the design of the T800.
 Together, they designed and developed an improved, higher performance FPU core, owned by Meiko.
 This was initially targeted at the Intel 80387 instruction set.
 An ongoing legal battle between Intel, AMD and others over the 80387 made it clear this project was a commercial non-starter.
 A chance discussion between McLaren and Andy Bechtolsheim while visiting Sun Microsystems to discuss licensing Solaris caused Meiko to re-target the design for SPARC.
 Meiko was able to turn around the core FPU design in a short time and LSI Logic fabbed a device for the SPARCstation 1.

 A major difference over the T800 FPU was that it fully implemented the IEEE 754 standard for computer arithmetic.
 This including all rounding modes, denormalised numbers and square root in hardware without taking any hardware exceptions to complete computation.

 A SPARCstation 2 design was also developed together with a combined part targeting the SPARCstation 2 ASIC pinout.
-LSI fabbed and manufactured the separate FPU L64814, as part of their SparKIT chipset.
+LSI fabbed and manufactured the separate FPU L64814, as part of its SparKIT chipset.

 The Meiko design was eventually fully licensed to Sun which went on to use it in the MicroSPARC family of ASICs for several generations in return for a one-off payment and full Solaris source license.